Department of Health Policy and Management (GRAD)

 Quality and Access

 Access to, and the quality of, health care in the United States are often the focus of important health policy discussions at the local, state, and national levels.
-The minor in Quality and Access is an interdisciplinary program that prepares Ph.D. students to obtain the substantive, methodological, and statistical skills required to conduct research in this area.
+The concentration in Quality and Access is an interdisciplinary program that prepares Ph.D. students to obtain the substantive, methodological, and statistical skills required to conduct research in this area.

 Requirements